albe-de/Facial-Recognition-Neural-Network/README.md

   customIter.py   no use (as of now) hillStep.py     expired WIP of backpropogated network

-dataImages: data set with images of me and my family members- used to train the AI albe    PNG list with images of me chichi  PNG list with images of chichi dad     PNG list with images of my dad
+dataImages (REMOVED FOR PRIVACY): data set with images of me and my family members- used to train the AI albe    PNG list with images of me chichi  PNG list with images of chichi dad     PNG list with images of my dad